Design Yelp (Nearby Friends Service)

 Yelp design database schema

-Let’s look at the various options for storing this information and determine which technique is appropriate for our needs:
+Let’s look at the various options for storing this information and determine which technique is appropriate for our needs.

 Simple SQL based storage

-Places, reviews, and user details can be stored in an SQL database and indexed to optimize search using latitude and longitude.
+We can store places, reviews, and user details in an SQL database and index it to optimize search using latitude and longitude.
 To further improve search efficiency, we can use the concept of 2D grids to divide the world map into smaller squares.

-For example, if we assume the earth's surface area is 100 million square kilometers and the search radius is fixed at 10 kilometers, we can create 10 million squares with a grid size of 10 kilometers.
+For example, if we assume the earth's surface area is 100 million square kilometres and the search radius is fixed at 10 kilometres, we can create 10 million squares with a grid size of 10 kilometres.
 By fixing the grid size to the query radius, we can limit the search to the target grid and its eight neighbouring grids.
 Every place with a location will belong to a specific grid.
-Each grid will have a unique id that can be indexed and stored in the places table.
+Each grid will have a unique ID that can be indexed and stored in the places table.
 Let’s see how our basic search flow works :)

-We can find the grid id for every location and its eight nearby grids because our grids are statically created with a search radius equal to the grid size.
+We can find the grid ID for every location and its eight nearby grids because our grids are statically created with a search radius equal to the grid size.
 As a result, the query’s overall runtime will be lowered and improved, as the search query execution scope has been narrowed to just nine grids instead of the brute force strategy, which requires us to search for the entire map.

 We can make it even faster by storing the grid’s number and a list of its locations in memory.
-As previously stated, we will have 10 million grids, with each grid id being 5 bytes and the place id being 10 bytes, similar to the gigantic scale of 100 million locations.
-As a result, the total amount of memory required to cache grid and place ids is 2 GB.
-(10M * 5) + (100M * 10) ~ 2GB.
+As previously stated, we will have 10 million grids, with each grid ID being 5 bytes and the place ID being 10 bytes, similar to the gigantic scale of 100 million locations.
+As a result, the total amount of memory required to cache grid and place IDs is 2 GB.
+(10M 5) + (100M 10) ~ 2GB.

 Problems with this approach